-Leftover turkey can be stored for up to 4 days in the fridge.
+Leftover juicy turkey breast can be stored for up to 4 days in the fridge.
 It’s best that you store the turkey breast as whole as possible as it keeps it moist upon reheating it.
 You can reheat the breast in the oven to keep the skin crispy or in the microwave.

 If you’re looking for a way to use up your leftovers, try my Turkey Vegetable Soup Recipe.